$H^\infty$-calculus for semigroup generators on BMO: Abstract

 \section{Abstract}

-We prove that the negative generator $L$ of a semigroup of positive contractions on $L^\infty$ has bounded $H^\infty(S_\eta)$-calculus on BMO$(\sqrt L)$ for any angle $\eta>\pi/2$, provided $L$ satisfies Bakry-\'Emery's $\Gamma^2\geq0 $ criterion.
+We prove that the negative generator $L$ of a semigroup of positive contractions on $L^\infty$ has bounded $H^\infty(S_\eta)$-calculus on the associated Poisson semigroup-BMO space for any angle $\eta>\pi/2$, provided $L$ satisfies Bakry-\'Emery's $\Gamma^2\geq0 $ criterion.
 Our arguments only rely on the properties of the underlying semigroup and works well in the noncommutative setting.
-A key ingredient of our argument is a quasi monotone property for the subordinated semigroup $T_{t,\alpha}=e^{-tL^\alpha},0<\alpha<1$, that is proved in the first part of this article.
+A key ingredient of our argument is a type of quasi monotone properties for the subordinated semigroup $T_{t,\alpha}=e^{-tL^\alpha},0<\alpha<1$, that is proved in the first part of this article.